-

 Sleep in, or get up early to bird the hotel grounds before breakfast.

-After breakfast, we will be met by our driver who will bring us to Canopy Tower.
+After breakfast, we will be met by our driver who will bring us to the Canopy Tower in a spacious van.

 PM: ARRIVAL, ORIENTATION & CANOPY TOWER OBSERVATION DECK.